wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ### Decimal floating-point number

 A decimal floating-point number is a number with a decimal point.
-You can precede the numbers with the + or - characters to indicate the sign.
+You can precede the numbers with a `+` or `-` character to indicate the sign.

 #### Examples